What is the NeuroPointDX Autism Spectrum Disorder (NPDX ASD) blood test?

-The NPDX AA test is a blood panel that measures metabolites in the blood of children with differences in metabolism and compares them to specific metabolic imbalances that are associated with autism spectrum disorder (ASD).
-When one or more of these imbalances is detected, there is an increased chance the child will receive an ASD diagnosis.
+The NeuroPointDX Autism Spectrum Disorder (NPDX ASD) test is comprised of two blood panels (an Amine Panel + Energy Panel) that measure metabolites in the blood of children with differences in metabolism and compares them to specific metabolic imbalances that are associated with autism spectrum disorder (ASD).
+When one or more of these imbalances is detected, there is an increased chance the child will receive an ASD diagnosis.1,2

-The test results will include a positive or negative result compared to data from the CAMP study as well as metabolic information regarding the specific differences between your patient’s metabolism and others’.
+The test results will include a positive or negative result compared to data from the Children’s Autism Metabolome Project (CAMP) study as well as metabolic information regarding the specific differences between your patient’s metabolism and others’.
 You may use this information to determine the best treatment options, based on the child’s own metabolism.

-The NPDX AA test can identify a subset of children with autism spectrum disorder (about 30%) who have a metabolic imbalance that is associated with ASD.
+The NPDX ASD test can identify a subset of children with autism spectrum disorder (about 63%) who have a metabolic imbalance that is associated with ASD.

 A child who exhibits delayed development that could be associated with autism spectrum disorder.
-The NPDX AA test is one tool that you can use for diagnosis and referral to a neurodevelopmental specialist for further evaluation.
+The NPDX ASD test is one test that you can use for diagnosis and referral to a neurodevelopmental specialist for further evaluation.